NikoH868/urban-biodiversity-dce/README.md

 # urban-biodiversity-dce
-Data and Stan code for urban biodiversity DCE.
+Data and code for urban biodiversity DCE.
 This repository contains Python and Stan code, data, and documentation for the analysis of willingness-to-pay for increased key indicator species biodiversity sightings in Greater Manchester.
 ## Contents
 - `/stan/` — Stan model files